liamzdenek/stitch-fix-application/memory-bank/activeContext.md

    - Created a secure deployment process with environment variables for API keys
    - Fixed environment variable handling in the Go Lambda for table names

+7. **Fixed API Gateway and Backend Integration**:
+   - Added API Gateway to the infrastructure to expose the backend API
+   - Fixed the backend Lambda to work with API Gateway by integrating serverless-http
+   - Updated the frontend to use the correct API URL from the deployed API Gateway
+   - Tested the API Gateway endpoints to ensure they're working correctly
+   - Updated documentation with troubleshooting steps for Lambda handler issues

 ## Current Challenges

 1. **Testing**: